kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

        current++;
     }

-Obviously the constructor and assignment operator overloaded to take an rvalue reference are more efficient that their copy constructor and copy assignment operator counterparts.
-For example
+Obviously the versions of the constructor and assignment operator overloaded to take an rvalue reference are faster that their copy constructor and copy assignment operator counterparts.
+Take for example

 .. code-block:: cpp

     Vector<int> v1{1, 5, 12};
     Vector<int> v2{v2}; // invokes copy constructor
     Vector<int> v2{v{2, 6, 16}}; // invokes move constructor Vector::Vector(Vector&&)
+                                 // because an rvalue is passed

-    template<class T> void f(Vector<T>&& v);
+    template<class T> void f(Vector<T>&& v); // forward declaration

-    f(Vector<intT>{11, 19, 29}); // invokes move constructor Vector::Vector(Vector&&)
+    f(Vector<int>{11, 19, 29}); // invokes move constructor Vector::Vector(Vector&&)

 Rvalue References and Derived classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Is an rvalue reference parameter itself an rvalue or an lvalue?
-The answer is, an rvalue reference that has a name is considered an lvalue because an rvalue reference parameter that has a name can have its address taken.
-It is therefore not a temporary.
+Is an rvalue reference parameter an rvalue or an lvalue?
+Since an rvalue reference parameter has a name, it is not a temporary, and therefore it is an lvalue (because an rvalue reference parameter that has a name can have its address taken).
-So when it "has a name" the rvalue reference parameter itself is an lvalue within the scope of the method.
-This has implications for how move semantics must be implemented in derived classes:
+Since it "has a name" the rvalue reference parameter is an lvalue within the scope of its function.
+This implies move semantics in derived classes must be implemented in a certain way:

 .. code-block:: cpp